The Best of the Arctic

 - Town of Churchill and area tour

-- Option to add in beluga whale watching tours, kayaking, paddle boarding or snorkelling (seasonal)
+- Option to add in additional beluga whale watching tours, kayaking or paddle boarding (seasonal)

 - Visit Naujaat, an Inuit community sitting on the Arctic Circle

 - Arctic Circle Crossing Certificate – an excellent memento

 - Hike out of Naujaat and look for polar bears and caribou crossing the tundra, scan the waters for seals and elusive narwhal

 Group Size: Max.
 6